docelic/article_date/README.md

 This repository contains a small, self-contained application for retrieving web pages and parsing their creation or modification dates.

+The user interface consists of a simple HTML form for specifying the URLs and viewing the statistics.
+It is available at at [http://localhost:3000/](http://localhost:3000/) once the application is running.

-The idea was to try create a quick parser that is text-based, recognizing only minimal parts of HTML, and observe the performance and accuracy it would achieve.
+The general idea for the project was to try create a quick parser that is text-based (recognizing only minimal parts of HTML), and observe the performance and accuracy it would achieve when parsing HTML content.

 ## Running the app